terraform-aws-modules/terraform-aws-iam/README.md

 ### 3. Use Groups to Assign Permissions to IAM Users

 Use [iam-group-with-assumable-roles-policy module](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/modules/iam-group-with-assumable-roles-policy) to manage IAM groups of users who can assume roles.

+Use [iam-group-with-policies module](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/modules/iam-group-with-policies) to manage IAM groups of users where specified IAM policies are allowed.

 ### 4. Configure a Strong Password Policy for Your Users